 - Share this article on Tumblr

-In 2009, after more than six years, Proteus Spann was finally nearing his goal of producing a Broadway musical and a movie based on books by his friend E. Lynn Harris, author of 10 consecutive New York Times best-sellers -- including the critically acclaimed 1994 novel Invisible Life -- that depicted the struggles of closeted African-American gay men.
+In 2009, after more than six years of effort, Proteus Spann was finally nearing his goal of producing a Broadway musical and a movie based on books by his friend E. Lynn Harris, author of ten consecutive New York Times bestsellers – including the critically acclaimed 1994 novel Invisible Life – that depicted the struggles of closeted African American gay men.

 They toasted having come so far despite the sensitive subject matter.
 “This was pre-Brokeback Mountain,” Spann explains, “so it was very difficult because the story deals with family, religion and sexual preferences.”

 The project was also very personal for Spann: “Invisible Life influenced me so much when I read it.
 It was my life.
 It answered a lot of questions that I couldn’t answer,” he said.
 “Being a bisexual or gay man, it was difficult to figure out who to go to.
 Do you go to your parents?
 To the church?”